 o Yes, less than 50% of the time

+During business hours only (M-F 8A-5P)

 o No

 5. Is your emergency department prepared to care for severely injured children (initial evaluation and resuscitation prior to transfer), as, for example, outlined in the National Pediatric Readiness Project by the Emergency Medical Services for Children (EMSC) Program?